Accademia della Farnesina: Opera Nazionale Balilla

-Two laws stated clearly the foundation of the organization and the aims of the Foro Mussolini Institute: the Royal Decree 1.227 of 28 August 1931 and the Royal Decree 1.592 of 31 August 1933.
-According to such legislative measures the school had to be a centre to train and select the Fascist Youth leadership.
+The aims of the Institute were officially stated in two laws: Royal Decree 1.227 of 28 August 1931 and Royal Decree 1.592 of 31 August 1933.
+According to these legislative measures, the school was required to train and select the Fascist Youth leadership.

 Gioventù Italiana del Littorio

 In 1937, the Fascist Youth Organization became a party organization and changed its name from Opera Nazionale Balilla to Gioventù Italiana del Littorio (GIL).
-Consequently, the school also had to be reorganized.
+Consequently, the academy also had to be reorganized.
 In April 1938, the General Command of the GIL appointed two commissions.
-Their aim was to draft new statutes and new syllabi for the Fascist Academies of Rome and Orvieto.
-Following the lines drawn by the two commissions, the Italian Parliament promulgated a new law, No. 866 of 22 May 1939, which ordered both institutes to operate until the end of the Fascist regime.
-The Foro Mussolini Institute changed its name to "Accademia della GIL".
-The academy depended on the Fascist Party directly rather than, as before, on the Ministry of National Education.
-It became an educational centre closely tied to the Party.
-The courses were now extended to three years, and studying the German language became compulsory in 1940.
-The subjects were divided into four sections: political, military, biological-scientific, and sport.
-Unlike all other Italian institutes, the degrees of the academy were awarded not in the name of the King, but in the name of the Duce.
+Their aim was to draft new statutes and new programmes for the Fascist Academies of Rome and Orvieto.
+Following the recommendations of the two commissions, the Italian Parliament passed a new law (No. 866 of 22 May 1939) ordering both institutes to continue operating until the end of the Fascist regime.
+The Foro Mussolini Institute changed its name to 'Accademia della GIL'.
+Rather than being under the jurisdiction of the Ministry of National Education, the Academy now depended directly on the National Fascist Party.
+The courses were now extended to three years, and the study of the German language became mandatory in 1940.
+The subjects were divided into four categories: politics, the military, biology and science, and sport.
+Unlike other Italian schools, the Academy awarded its degrees in the name of the Duce, rather than the King.

-To become a student at the academy, it was necessary to pass a public selection and to demonstrate to be deserving from a moral, political, racial, personal and family point of view.
-The applications were not sent by young people themselves, but by the local commands of the Youth organization.
-These selected the applicants they found most suitable to attend the school.
-After 1938 racial purity became an essential requirement and Jewish students were expelled.
+In order to become a student at the Academy, it was necessary to pass a public selection process and demonstrate suitability in terms of morals, politics, race, personality and family background.
+Applications were not submitted by the aspiring students themselves, but by the local leaders of the Gioventù Italiana del Littorio, who selected the applicants they deemed most suitable to attend the Academy.
+After 1938, racial purity became an essential requirement, and Jewish students were expelled.

-On 30 October 1940 Riccardo Versari, who had been chancellor of the school since its foundation, left his seat to Nicola Pende, father of the Italian Somatotype and constitutional psychology and one of the scientists who wrote down the Manifesto of Race.
-He tried in vain to transform the schools in Rome and Orvieto into universities.
+On 30 October 1940, Riccardo Versari, who had been the Academy's chancellor since its foundation, handed over his position to Nicola Pende.
+A prominent endocrinologist and leading figure in the development of somatotype and constitutional psychology in Italy, Pende was one of the scientists who signed the Manifesto of Race.
+He tried in vain to transform the academies in Rome and Orvieto into universities.